Knowing the differences between taking out a loan and bringing in an equity investor are essential to choosing which is right for you.

 Whichever option you choose, be sure to carefully contemplate the pros and cons of a loan or equity investment, and you will be able to make a well thought through decision.

 Not sure what the next step should be for your business?
-If you are considering an equity investment or a loan, you should learn all you can about the law and the obligations that come with these courses of action.
-You can learn more about your situation with a free case review from a small business attorney in your area today.
+If you are considering an equity investment or a loan, you should learn all you can about the law and the obligations that come with these courses of action -- as making the wrong decision for your business can hurt your chances for success.
+You can learn more about your situation by meeting with a small business attorney in your area today.